guptavikash46/Applicant-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.

-## Development server
+## Important information:

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+1. Run `npm install` which will download all the necessary packages required for the project to build.
+2. Now run `ng serve` to run this project.
+Navigate to `http://localhost:4200/` when the project has successfully run.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding